Executive Director | email@example.com

-Naomi has worked in the field of youth development and organizing since 2002.
+Naomi has worked in the field of youth development, organizing, and community education since 2002.
 Prior to joining the Chicago Freedom School, Naomi worked in Indianapolis, Detroit, and Mississippi to build youth voice and leadership for educational justice.
-Before joining the Chicago Freedom School, Naomi worked with the Restorative Justice Program at Alternatives Inc. where she worked with over 100 public schools across Chicago to implement restorative discipline systems to combat the school to prison pipeline.
-Naomi was born outside of Chicago and grew up in Ann Arbor, Michigan.
+After moving to Chicago in 2008 from Ann Arbor, MI, Naomi managed the Restorative Justice Program at Alternatives Inc. where she worked with over 100 public schools across Chicago to implement restorative discipline systems to combat the school to prison pipeline.

 Youth Programs Director | firstname.lastname@example.org